Depression During Pregnancy Risk Factors

 Depression during pregnancy can be influenced by various risk factors that contribute to its onset.
 Understanding these risk factors is crucial in identifying women who may be more vulnerable to experiencing depression during this significant life stage.
 Here are some key risk factors associated with depression during pregnancy:

-- Stressful life events: Significant life stressors, such as relationship issues, financial difficulties, or losing a loved one, can increase the likelihood of experiencing depression during pregnancy.
+- Stressful Life Events: Significant stressors, such as relationship difficulties, financial challenges, or the loss of a loved one, raise the likelihood of pregnancy-related depression.

-- Substance abuse or addiction: Women who struggle with substance abuse or addiction issues are more likely to experience depression during pregnancy.
+- Substance Abuse: Struggling with substance abuse or addiction issues amplifies the likelihood of experiencing depression during pregnancy.

-Pregnancy Depression Symptoms
+What are Pregnancy Depression Symptoms?

 Skip To: